jenslys/autovod/README.md

 The script checks every minute if the selected streamer is live, if the streamer is; it immediately starts downloading and uploading the stream to YouTube.

 > **Note**
-> This does not download and upload the **offical Twitch VOD** after the stream is finished, but rather uses streamlink to record and upload the stream in realtime.
-So features like [separating differents audio track for the VOD](https://help.twitch.tv/s/article/soundtrack-audio-configuration?language=en_US) are not supported.
+> This does not download and upload the **official Twitch VOD** after the stream is finished, but rather uses streamlink to record and upload the stream in realtime.
+So features like [separating different audio track for the VOD](https://help.twitch.tv/s/article/soundtrack-audio-configuration?language=en_US) are not supported.
 If that is something you are looking for, you should check out [Twitch's manual export to YouTube feature](https://help.twitch.tv/s/article/video-on-demand?language=en_US#:~:text=your%20Video%20Producer.-,Export,-Your%20Twitch%20account).

 Current available upload options: